boylesoftware/x2node-ws-resources/README.md

 * After the transaction is committed or rolled back but before the response is built and returned.
 Gives the extension a chance to influence the response and/or perform other operations outside the database transaction.
 The names of these hooks start with `complete`.
 Note that these hooks are called regardless whether the transaction was successful or not.

 Every hook function can return a `Promise`.
-If the promise is fulfilled, the operation continues and for the `before` and `after` hooks the transaction is allowed to be committed.
+If the promise is fulfilled, the operation continues and for the `before` and `after` hooks the transaction is allowed to commit.
 If the promise is rejected, the operation is aborted, for the `before` and `after` hooks the transaction is rolled back and the rejection object is returned as the handler result.
 If the returned value is not a `Promise`, it is treated as a result of a fulfilled promise.

 #### Transaction Context